lh3/ropebwt2/README.md

 ropeBWT for incremental index construction and works much better with long strings in comparison to BCR.
 RopeBWT2 also uses more advanced run-length encoding, which will be more space efficient for highly repetitive inputs and might make it easier for new algorithms.
-It is also possible to optimize ropeBWT2 further by caching visited nodes, though such an improvement is technically complex.

 ###RopeBWT2 vs. BEETL